CosminAvramescu/C-Distributed-System/README.md

     Coordinator 1 sends the complete matrix to its workers coordinator 2 sends the matrix to its workers and so on until it reaches coordinator 0 and each worker displays the topology.

---- Vector computation by each worker (balanced splitting)
+--- Vector computation (balanced splitting for workers)

         Balanced share of number of calculations for each worker. loadPerWorker = no of vector elements / totalWorkers